 Andrew Davis shared his graph on information overload.
 I’ve taken the liberty to change his graph to focus on content overload.

 Content overload is easy to find.
 Just look around.

 The amount of content available to consume goes up every day.
-“Today, we see 10,000-plus marketing messages from the time we wake up until our heads hit the pillow,” authors Robert Rose and Carla Johnson note in their new book, Experiences: The 7th Era of Marketing.
+“Today, we see 10,000-plus marketing messages from the time we wake up until our heads hit the pillow,” authors Robert Rose and Carla Johnson noted in their book, Experiences: The 7th Era of Marketing.

 Andrew cautions that the actual opportunity to connect with buyers through valuable content is much smaller than the opportunity to connect that some marketers perceive.